-Security tests are crucial in the testing process of any application as it provides us with an understanding of the vulnerabilities that must be handled before releasing it to the field.
-In this article, we will review the main points and considerations that you should follow when executing this kind of test.
+Security tests are crucial in the testing process of any application.
+It provides us with an understanding of the vulnerabilities that must be handled before releasing them to the field.
+This article will review the main points and considerations that you should follow when executing this kind of test.

-Validate that there is no sensitive data that is stored as a record in the registry.
+Validate that there is no sensitive data stored as a record in the registry.

 Validate that any security issue is documented in a corresponding log file.